IhorHorchakov/spring-mvc-observability/README.md

 For traces we are going to use Actuator + Micrometer + OpenZipkin Brave + Tempo + Grafana;

-For logging we are going to use
+For logging we are going to use Logback Loki + Grafana;

 #### Intro